Sadmansamee/CachyKit/README.md

 $ pod install
 ```

+## Features

+- [x] Asynchronous data downloading and caching.
+- [x] Asynchronous image downloading, caching and showing
+- [x] Expiry date/time for all the object
+- [x] Multiple-layer hybrid cache for both memory and disk.
+- [x] Fine control on cache behavior.
+Customizable expiration date and size limit.
+- [x] Independent components.
+Use the downloader, caching system separately as you need.
+- [x] Prefetching images and showing them from cache to boost your app.
+- [x] View extensions for `UIImageView`
+- [x] Indicator while loading images.

 ## Usage
 If you want to download and cache a file(JSON, ZIP, UIImage or any type) then simply